 What’s Wrong: Like all human beings, customers aren’t always right.
 They sometimes complain when the company did nothing wrong, request things that the company can not or should not provide, and periodically just make mistakes.

 What’s Right: Customers are not always right, but they always deserve the benefit of the doubt, and to be treated with respect even when they are wrong.

 What You Should Do:

-- Just like with customers, always treat employees with respect, even when they’re wrong.
+- Be respectful.
+Just like with customers, always treat employees with respect, even when they’re wrong.

-- Teach employees how to deal with upset customers.
+- Train for conflict.
+Teach employees how to deal with upset customers.
 This includes learning not to get defensive, showing empathy, and using positive language to dampen customers’ negative emotions.

-- Allow employees to disengage with customers when they are being disorderly.
+- Back away.
+Allow employees to disengage with customers when they are being disorderly.

-- Review situations when customers are wrong to identify (and improve) areas where your organization may be purposely or inadvertently misleading customers.
+- Learn from mistakes.
+Review situations when customers are wrong to identify (and improve) areas where your organization may be purposely or inadvertently misleading customers.

-- Don’t worry about losing customers who can’t—or won’t—be happy with how you run your organization.
+- Say goodbye sometimes.
+Don’t worry about losing customers who can’t—or won’t—be happy with how you run your organization.

 The bottom line: Customers aren’t always right.